Family Happiness: Critical reception

 In Russia the initial response to Family Happiness was lukewarm.
 The newspaper Sankt-Peterburgskiye Vedomosti (the July 1859, No. 155 issue) and the magazine Severny Tsvetok (Northern Flower, No. 22 1859) published positive, but very brief reviews.
 The major pro-democracy publications failed to mention its release, much chagrined, apparently, by the fact that Tolstoy chose for the publication the right-wing Katkov-edited journal which at the time was engaged in bitter feuds with Sovremennik.

 Three years later in an essay called "The Outstanding Works Overlooked by Our Critics" (Vremya, Nos.
-1 and 9) Apollon Grigoriev made an attempt to 'rehabilitate' the Family Happiness and called it Tolstoy's "best piece of work to date".
-Sovremennik (1865, No.4) retaliated by warning the "critics of the aesthetic school" against praising the backward-looking novel which was idealizing the ruling class's way of life.
-According to the Soviet scholar Vladimir Lakshin, "Grigoriev was right in crediting Tolstoy as a shrewd psychologist, who'd succeeded in portraying so vividly in this novella 'the way romantic passion gradually deteriorates into something completely different'".
+1 and 9) Apollon Grigoriev made an attempt to "rehabilitate" the Family Happiness and called it Tolstoy's "best piece of work to date."
+Sovremennik (1865, No.4) retaliated by warning the "critics of the aesthetic school" against praising the backward-looking novel that was idealizing the ruling class's way of life.
+According to the Soviet scholar Vladimir Lakshin, "Grigoriev was right in crediting Tolstoy as a shrewd psychologist, who'd succeeded in portraying so vividly in this novella 'the way romantic passion gradually deteriorates into something completely different.'"

+Adaptations

+A British radio adaptation aired on March 28, 1955, written by actress May Agate and starring Adrienne Corri and John Arnatt.
+In 1959, the novel was adapted for television by playwright Morton Wishengrad, for the American dramatic anthology series U.S. Steel Hour.
+Directed by Sidney Lumet, the episode aired in February, starring Gloria Vanderbilt, Jean Pierre Aumont, and Patty Duke.

 In popular culture

-A passage of the book is quoted in the book and film Into the Wild:

-"I have lived through much, and now I think I have found what is needed for happiness.
-A quiet secluded life in the country, with the possibility of being useful to people to whom it is easy to do good, and who are not accustomed to have it done to them; then work which one hopes may be of some use; then rest, nature, books, music, love for one's neighbor—such is my idea of happiness.
-And then, on top of all that, you for a mate, and children perhaps—what more can the heart of man desire?"

-Another passage is also quoted in the book Into the Wild:
+As referenced in the non-fiction book Into the Wild (as well as its film adaptation), a copy of Family Happiness was found among Chris McCandless' remains, with several passages highlighted.

 The last page of the story is also quoted in full in the Philip Roth novel The Counterlife.

+The novella is referenced in 4321 by Paul Auster, as the favorite Tolstoy work of the protagonist's mother.

 The Mountain Goats song "Family Happiness" takes its name from the novella and includes the line "Started quoting Tolstoy into the machine/I had no idea what you meant".

 The 2012 film of Julia Strachey's 1932 novel Cheerful Weather For the Wedding shows Dolly, the uncertain bride-to-be reading a copy of Family Happiness.

 Pyotr Fomenko's Theater Atelier in Moscow adapted the novella to the stage.
 The play premiered in September 2000 and remains part of the theater's repertoire.